 ].
 It can be added to salads or used as a relish[

 ].
-The root has a pungent acrid taste when first harvested, the Indians cleaned the roots, heaped them on a blanket, covered them to exclude air and then left them to ferment for 4 - 5 days.
+The root has a pungent acrid taste when first harvested, the native people cleaned the roots, heaped them on a blanket, covered them to exclude air and then left them to ferment for 4 - 5 days.
 After this the roots developed a sweet taste[

 Leaves - raw or cooked[